jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 6. **URL Handling**: Always convert relative URLs to absolute URLs when they will be used outside the context of the original website.
 This makes the data directly usable without additional processing.

 7. **Consistent Data Formats**: Ensure consistent data formats across different implementations of similar functionality to simplify downstream processing.

+8. **Multiple Selector Support**: When implementing HTML parsing, consider supporting multiple selector types (CSS, XPath) to provide flexibility for different use cases.
+Use specialized libraries for each selector type rather than relying on limited built-in support.

+9. **Type-Aware Processing**: Design functions to handle different input types explicitly rather than relying on duck typing for critical parsing operations.
+Document expected input types clearly.

 ## Resource Management